cnpem-emi/cdb-scripts-sw/README.md

 # cdb-scripts-sw
 This reposiry serves to faster create inventory into the database (CDB).
-Please, after changes in excel files, update information in [sharepoint](https://cnpemcamp.sharepoint.com/sites/sei).
+Please, after changes in excel files, update information in [sharepoint](https://cnpemcamp.sharepoint.com/sites/sei)(Access permission only authorized account).
-Scripts read in python 2.7.

 # Information

 ##### The API works for Windows Subsystem Linux or an actual Linux system